 Problems in the law remain

 Minnesota state and federal policy-makers seem to agree, that hemp-CBD products should be broadly legal and available to consumers.
 And they are still developing a civil regulatory framework.
 But the policy intent is clear.
-And we at least don’t want hemp-CBD products to be a crime.
+So we, at least, don’t want hemp-CBD products to be a crime.

 Minnesota’s new hemp definition fails to account for the hemp-CBD product manufacturing process.
 And the new law seems to create an unintended trap for Minnesota Ag community.